krupashree494/Chtbot-Your-WhatsApp-Assistant/README.md

-# 🤖 ALEX - Your WhatsApp Assistant
+# 🤖Chtbot - Your WhatsApp Assistant

-**ALEX** is a smart Python-based chatbot that can automatically respond to WhatsApp messages based on the scenario.
+Chtbot is a smart Python-based chatbot that can automatically respond to WhatsApp messages based on the scenario.
 Whether it's a casual chat, a reminder, or just a friendly reply while you're away—ALEX has got your back!

 ## 📌 Project Overview